 Some questions to ask before enrolling in an instructional design degree program include:

-- Is this institution accredited, and if so, by whom?
+• Is this institution accredited, and if so, by whom?
 How likely are transfer credits to transfer to my next institution?

-- What career support does this institution offer?
+• What career support does this institution offer?

-- Is there flexible scheduling?
+• Is there flexible scheduling?

-- Who teaches classes?
+• Who teaches classes?

-- Do employers and other schools respect a degree from this institution?
+• Do employers and other schools respect a degree from this institution?

-- How long will it take me to complete my degree?
+• How long will it take me to complete my degree?

-- What is the cost of the program?
+• What is the cost of the program?

-- Am I eligible for student aid?
+• Am I eligible for student aid?
 What does the school do to support students in getting financial aid?

 SNU doesn’t just train instructional designers; we also hire them.
-That means we understand the value of this important career, and we can pair you with leaders in the field to master the craft.
+That means we understand the value of this important career and can pair you with leaders in the field to master the craft.
 Don’t delay the start of a brighter future.
 Get started on your instructional design degree program now.

-To learn more about college funding options, check out our free guide, The Complete Guide to Financial Aid.
+To learn more about college funding options, check out our free guide, The Complete Guide to Financial Aid